Zachary-Harrison/ZURUSU/README.md

 In this project, I built two different Proof-Of-Concept (POC) models capable of classifying microservice server attacks with over 99% accuracy.

+See [dataLog.md](dataLog.md) for more information regarding when the datasets were created.

 ### Model version 1: Unlimited Requests

 |                                    Learning Curve                                    |     |                      ROC Curve                       |